 Matcha Spelt Chocolate Chip Cookies

-As soon as I started creaming the butter and sugar, I realised I should have used coconut oil and rapadura instead.
+As soon as I started creaming the butter and sugar for these matcha spelt chocolate chip cookies, I realised I should have used coconut oil and rapadura instead.
 This would have given an even healthier and no less delicious new year matcha cookie.
 Oh well, next time.

 - 1 large egg (I used a duck egg)